smithbh/zcash/README.md

-# dockery
+# zcash
-Checks if an ip is a tor exit node.

 ####ABOUT
-About: Helper functions for working with docker on OSX.
+About: Pre-compiled zcash binaries for OSX.
-To use, simply run dockery <command> from the root directory of a project using docker.
+To configure, run zcash configure.

 ####USAGE
 From the command-line, type

-dockery <command>
+zcash <command>

 and press enter.